golang/tools/internal/mcp/design/design.md

 A `Tool` is a logical MCP tool, generated from the MCP spec, and a `ServerTool` is a tool bound to a tool handler.

 A tool handler accepts `CallToolParams` and returns a `CallToolResult`.
 However, since we want to bind tools to Go input types, it is convenient in associated APIs to make `CallToolParams` generic, with a type parameter `TArgs` for the tool argument type.
 This allows tool APIs to manage the marshalling and unmarshalling of tool inputs for their caller.
-The bound `ServerTool` type expects a `json.RawMessage` for its tool arguments, but the `NewTool` constructor described below provides a mechanism to bind a typed handler.
+The bound `ServerTool` type expects a `json.RawMessage` for its tool arguments, but the `NewServerTool` constructor described below provides a mechanism to bind a typed handler.

 ```go
 type CallToolParams[TArgs any] struct {